catsby/git-flow-talk/intro/01_slide.md

 **Git-flow** is a set of git **extensions** which provide high-level<br />
 repository operations that work according to **Vincent Driessen's branching model.**

+*-translation-*

+There is order still in the DVCS chaos

 !SLIDE center

 # Introduction #